-3 cloves minced garlic
+3 cloves garlic, minced

-salt and pepper to taste
+salt and fresh ground pepper, to taste

-SOURCE: Adapted from Eating Well
+SOURCE: Adapted from Season with Spice